Sensitivity of the limit shape of sample clouds from meta densities: Introduction

-Multivariate distribution functions (dfs) have the property that there is a very simple relation between the df of the original vector and the df of the coordinatewise maximum of any number of independent observations from this distribution.
-One just raises the df to the given power.
-This makes dfs and in particular copulas ideal tools to handle coordinatewise maxima, and to study their limit behaviour.
-This rather analytic approach sometimes obscures the probabilistic content of the results.
-The approach via densities and probability measures on $\rbb^d$ which is taken in this paper may at first seem clumsy, but it has the advantage that there is a close relation to what one observes in the sample clouds.

 Our interest is in extremes.
 The asymptotic behaviour of sample clouds gives a very intuitive view of multivariate extremes.
-The limit shape of sample clouds, if it exists, describes the relation between extreme observations in different directions; it indicates in which directions more severe extremes are likely to occur, and how much more extreme these will be.
-It has been shown in \cite{Balkema2009} that sample clouds from meta distributions in the \emph{standard set-up}, see below, can be scaled to converge onto a \emph{limit set}.
+Sample clouds from light-tailed densities tend to have a well-defined shape.
+The limit shape, if it exists, describes the relation between extreme observations in different directions; it indicates in which directions more severe extremes are likely to occur, and how much more extreme these will be.
+It has been shown in \cite{Balkema2010} that sample clouds from meta distributions in the \textit{standard set-up}, see below, can be scaled to converge onto a \textit{limit set}.
 The boundary of this limit set has a simple explicit analytic description.
-The limit shape of sample clouds from the meta distribution contains no information about the shape of the sample clouds from the original distribution.
-The results of the present paper support this point.
+Surprisingly, the limit shape of sample clouds from the meta distribution contains no information about the shape of the sample clouds from the original distribution.
+The results of the present paper further support this point.

+Multivariate distribution functions (d.f.s) have the property that there is a simple relation between the d.f. of the underlying random vector and the d.f. of the coordinatewise maximum of any number of independent observations from this distribution.
+One just raises the d.f. to the given power.
+This makes d.f.s ideal tools to handle coordinatewise maxima, and to study their limit behaviour.
+This rather analytic approach sometimes obscures the probabilistic content of the results.
+The approach via densities and probability measures on $\rbb^d$ which is taken in this paper may at first seem clumsy, but it has the advantage that there is a close relation to what one observes in the sample clouds.